alainwolf/roll.urown.net/server/media.rst

 	/media/usb /etc/auto.usb --timeout=900 --ghost

-To identify the exact properties of the external hard-drive to be mounted later, make sure the cable is conneccted and it is powered on.
+To identify the exact properties of the external hard-drive to be mounted later, make sure the cable is connected and it is powered on.
 The issue the following command::

 	$ sudo blkid -o list -w /dev/null